Fashion Design & Merchandising

 Advisement

 We, at FCS, are here to support you on your academic journey.
 This is a team effort coordinated between you and your faculty advisor.
-All students in the Fashion Design & Merchandising (FDM) option receive individual and group guidance from faculty advisers.
+All students in the Fashion Design & Merchandising (FDM) program receive individual and group guidance from faculty advisers.
 Courses are chosen to integrate the educational experience into promising careers.

 What's the Point

 This is a place for you to reach out to your academic advisor with all your advisement questions.
-On this page, you can check your advisor and follow the instruction to have your advisement for your class schedule.
+On this page, you can check your advisor and follow the instructions to have your advisement for your class schedule.

 Advisement by Last Name Faculty Advisor